CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/Client-Server Architecture.md

 **Security Benefits:** As our application is a three-tiered system, this allows us three layers of security measures to prevent risk to data.
 The separation provides natural breach security, as a compromise in any one layer doesn't automatically grant access to others:

 - **Client:** HTTPS provides a secure and encrypted method of plain text communication between client and server, using SSL certificates to authenticate and encrypt data during transfer.
-The `Render` platform uses SSL certifactes natively, in our application this will ensure safe transmission of private data (passwords, email) and ensure authorisation tokens are not directly accessible to any malicious attacks or data breaches [(Amazon, 2025)](https://aws.amazon.com/compare/the-difference-between-https-and-http/)
+The `Render` platform uses SSL certificates natively, in our application this will ensure safe transmission of private data (passwords, email) and ensure authorisation tokens are not directly accessible to any malicious attacks or data breaches [(Amazon, 2025)](https://aws.amazon.com/compare/the-difference-between-https-and-http/)
 - **Server:** Our server layer has the bulk of our methods to enact data security:
   - Security headers via `helmet` to protect against common web vulnerabilities
   - `CORS` configuration to restrict number of trusted domains